jessecaunter/project-euler-solutions/README.md

 # Project Euler Solutions
 This repository contains a collection of Python programs I've written to solve problems on Project Euler.

+The challenge is for each algorithm to be efficient enough that is solves the problem in less than one minute.

 ## 1. Multiples of 3 or 5
 Find the sum of all multiples of 3 or 5 below 1,000